Rich Color, Clean Lines: 2019 Residential Exterior Landscaping Trends

 - “Clean lines and square edges are back in fashion for 2016,” says Jeffree Findley, Landscape Designer and Project Manager for New Leaf Landscaping.
 “Everyone is moving to the minimalistic visuals of contemporary outdoor space.”
 More defined shapes – like the sharp edges of a modern square planter or rectangular planter box – as opposed to curves and flowing lines, enhance the relationship between the natural landscape and the surrounding structures and man-made architecture.

 - Deep, rich color is evolving as a landscape statement, and it’s not limited to flora.
 Painting fences, gazebos, decks – even houses! – dark blue or black can act as a counterpoint for the features of the garden.
 “Darker make brightly colored flowers extra appealing,” writes Nick McCullough of gardendesign.com.
-The same can be said for pots and planters – rich, deep hues can add additional contrast and interest when paired with greenery and blooms.
+The same can be said for all pots and planters – rich, deep hues can add additional contrast and interest when paired with greenery and blooms.

 Maximize Outdoor Living Space